kevin-biot/rtgf/draft-lane2-rtgf-00.md

 Lane2 Architecture                                            October 13, 2025

+## Status of This Memo
 This Internet-Draft is submitted in full conformance with the provisions of BCP 78 and BCP 79.
+Internet-Drafts are working documents of the Internet Engineering Task Force (IETF).
+Note that other groups may also distribute working documents as Internet-Drafts.
+The list of current Internet-Drafts is at https://datatracker.ietf.org/drafts/current/.

+Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.
+It is inappropriate to use Internet-Drafts as reference material or to cite them other than as “work in progress.”

 Copyright (c) 2025 IETF Trust and the persons identified as the document authors.
 All rights reserved.